oretoise/docs/_docs/reports/reports.md

 permalink: /reports/
 ---

-# Example Page
+# Reports
 {: .fs-9 }

-Applications in Slate are designed to be as self-service as possible, allowing applicants an experience that is as frictionless as possible.
-For us, it means automated email communications, less administrative work, less time spent on changes to the application, and more.
+Reporting is an essential function to making supported, data backed decisions about everything that the CDE does.
+There are two sources of report generation that is used by the CDE, built-in Slate Reports and Python generated reports.
 {: .fs-6 .fw-300 }

 ## Doing Things with Apps
-These pages detail how to do various things dealing with applicants and application data.
+These pages detail how and when to generate reports in Slate and using Python scripts.